mdshakir/fastApi/readme.md

   		"word2": 5,
   		"word3": 2,  // ... and so on for each word and its count
 		}
+This endpoint validates the user and checks if the file belong to the user or not.
+Whether the file is present or not.

 ## 	Additional Information
 -	Dependencies: FastAPI, uvicorn, python-multipart, JWT, SQLite, uuid, nltk